Please enable JavaScript in your browser and reload the web page. Thank you for collaborating Sidi Mohamed SAWADOGO

 Effects of Subsidies on Welfare and Market Structure in the U.S. Broadband Industry [JMP]

-Broadband plays an important role in modern economic activity, yet remains unaffordable or uncompetitive for many U.S. households, prompting historic public investment.
-Two flagship initiatives, the Affordable Connectivity Program (ACP) and the Broadband Equity, Access, and Deployment (BEAD) program, form the core of the federal broadband policy.
-However, their effects on welfare and market structure remain poorly understood.
-Using rich data on markets, providers, and broadband products, I combine a difference-in-differences design with continuous treatment intensity and a structural model of demand, entry, and product choice to quantify their effects.
-The ACP, a $30 monthly household subsidy, increases social surplus and generates up to $1.90 in welfare per dollar spent.
-The BEAD program, which subsidizes providers’ fixed costs, expands entry and product variety, but also raises marginal costs and prices, with larger welfare gains per dollar spent that peak at intermediate subsidy intensities (25–50%) in the long run.
-These findings highlight a key policy trade-off: demand-side subsidies yield immediate, cost-effective affordability gains, while supply-side subsidies reshape competition to foster long-term efficiency, albeit at higher fiscal cost.
+Although broadband is essential for modern economic activity, it remains unaffordable for many U.S. households, prompting historic public investments.
+This paper evaluates the effects of two flagship federal initiatives——the Affordable Connectivity Program (ACP) and the Broadband Equity, Access, and Deployment (BEAD) program——on welfare and market structure.
+Using detailed data on markets, providers, and broadband products, I uniquely combine a continuous-treatment difference-in-differences design with a structural model of demand, entry, and product choice to quantify impacts and counterfactuals.
+The ACP, a monthly household subsidy, increases social surplus and generates benefit-cost ratios of 1.28–1.91 per dollar spent, while leaving the market structure largely unchanged.
+In contrast, the BEAD program subsidizes providers’ fixed costs, inducing firm entry and expanding product variety.
+As firms extend services to high-cost areas, marginal costs and prices increase, reflecting deployment costs.
+Welfare gains per dollar spent range from $6.7 to $10.7 and peak at intermediate subsidy intensities.
+These findings reveal a key policy trade-off: demand-side subsidies yield immediate, cost-effective affordability gains, while supply-side subsidies reshape market structure for long-run efficiency, although at higher fiscal costs.

 Efficient and Debiased Estimation of Dynamic Discrete Choice Models